 Morphological norms of the exam.
 Morphological norms of the Russian language.
-So let's revisit the theory.
+So let's repeat the theory

-1. In one of the words highlighted below, a mistake was made in the formation of the form of the word.
+1. In one of the words highlighted below, an error was made in the formation of the word form.
 Correct the mistake and write the word correctly.

 by the fifth of MARCH